About Progressive Prison Ministries

-If you, a friend, family member, colleague or client are suffering from a white collar criminal justice issue, are otherwise economy exiled, or are experiencing some other traumatic or life-altering event, and would like to find a path to a healthy, spirit-filled place on the other side of what seems like insurmountable problems, please contact us to schedule an initial call or appointment.
+If you, a friend, family member, colleague or client are suffering from a white collar criminal justice issue or are experiencing some other traumatic or life-altering event, and would like to find a path to a healthy, spirit-filled place on the other side of what seems like insurmountable problems, please contact us to schedule an initial call or appointment.

-Our ministry, as a 501(c)(3), accepts reasonable donations that are deductible to the extent permitted by law.
+Our ministry, as a 501(c)(3), accepts donations that are deductible to the extent permitted by law.

 Link to Contact Info & Appointments.